mihai-dev-ro/spark-testing-job/README.md

-# Extension for Spark Scheduling with priority on pre-loaded RDDs
+# Spark job used for testing scheduling extension